 Snorkel Flow’s “Auto-Suggest Key Terms” feature works on any language with “white-space” tokenization.
 The following image shows an auto-suggestion from a Spanish Sentiment dataset (“mucha suerte” translates to “good luck”).

-While users can accomplish a lot with regex functions, Snorkel AI recently announced new capabilities around Foundation Models.
+While users can accomplish a lot with regex functions, Snorkel AI recently announced new capabilities around Foundation Models and large language models.
 While GPT-3 trained primarily on English data, experiments found that it can be adapted quickly to other languages.
 Furthermore, Hugging Face hosts language-specific models that can be used in a similar capacity—including bert-base-multilingual, which was trained on over 100 different languages.

 After users create these LFs, Snorkel Flow applies Label Models (weak supervision algorithms) on the class labels without taking the text directly into account.